 The George Mason University Library is in charge of collecting and publishing theses and dissertations written by George Mason University graduate students.
 All students writing a thesis or dissertation must refer to the guidelines on the Dissertation and Thesis website.

-Economics master's students may elect the thesis option, which offers 6 credits for independent research and writing under the supervision of a faculty member in lieu of 6 credits of elective course work.
+Economics master's students enrolled in the on-campus pathway may elect the thesis option, which offers 6 credits for independent research and writing under the supervision of a faculty member in lieu of 6 credits of elective course work.

 Before registering for ECON 799 Thesis Credit, students must successfully complete the MA comprehensive exam and select a thesis director from the Economics full time tenure or tenure-track faculty.
 The thesis director will assist in creating the thesis committee.